MV Roger Blough

-MV Roger Blough is a ship built in 1972 by American Ship Building Company in Lorain, Ohio.
+MV Roger Blough is a lake freighter built in 1972 by American Ship Building Company in Lorain, Ohio.
 She serves as a lake freighter on the Great Lakes.
 The ship is owned by Great Lakes Fleet, Inc. and is named for the former chairman of U.S. Steel, Roger Blough.

 Service history

 The ship's launch was originally planned for July 1971.
 However, on June 24, 1971, the ship suffered a major engine room fire which killed four and caused serious damage.
 Sea trials and delivery were delayed by a year to June 1972.